CosiMichele/uadl-cv/workshop-content/README.md

 ## A Classical Approach to Computer Vision

+One of the most popular libraries of classical CV is [OpenCV](https://opencv.org/).
+OpenCV works alongside [NumPy](https://numpy.org/), used to quantify the image files and apply changes.

 ## Implementing Convolutional Neural Networks (CNN) to CV

 CNNs are widely used in computer vision tasks like image classification, object detection, and segmentation.
 Revisiting CNN: